On the van der Waals interaction between a molecule and a half-infinite plate: Basic properties of the half--space system.

 i.e., the ground state energy is strictly below the essential spectrum, thus a ground state exists.

 Physical intuition shows that the essential spectrum of a quantum system begins when the electron can escape to infinity.
-This is the content of the famous Hunziker-van Winter-Zhislin (HVZ) theorem, at least in the traditional case where a half--space is not present, see for example the original references \cite{Hunziker}, \cite{vanWinter}, and the beautiful proof of \cite{Zhislin}.
+In the general many-electron case this is the content of the famous Hunziker-van Winter-Zhislin (HVZ) theorem, at least in the traditional case where a half--space is not present, see for example the original references \cite{Hunziker}, \cite{vanWinter}, and the beautiful proof of \cite{Zhislin}.
+In the one electron case this goes back to Weyl.

-Compared to the case of a free hydrogen atom our situation has two significant differences: On the one hand, the electron does not need to have positive energy in order to be able to escape, but only an energy bigger than $E_{e^-}$, which is negative, since it can move along the surface of the plate to infinity.
-On the other hand, the nucleus alone interacting with the plate also has a negative energy, more precisely $-1/(4r)$ because of the presence of the perfectly conducting plate.
+Compared to the case of a free hydrogen atom our situation has two significant differences: On the one hand, the electron does not need to have positive energy in order to be able to escape, but only an energy bigger than $\beta^2 E_{e^-}$, which is negative, since it can move along the surface of the plate to infinity.
+On the other hand, the nucleus alone interacting with the plate also has a negative energy, more precisely $-\beta/(4r)$ because of the presence of the plate.